hubolim/univie/2020W_Game_Theory/Exercise_9/README.md

 Following optional parameter are possible:
 **--run**: Number of runs, default is 100
-**--a**: Number of stratey choice for A, default is 5 **--b**: Number of stratey choice for B, default is 5 **--min**: Payoff matrix minimum values, default is 0 **--max**: Payoff matrix maximum values, default is 100
+**--a**: Number of strategy choices for A, default is 5 **--b**: Number of strategy choices for B, default is 5 **--min**: Payoff matrix minimum values, default is 0 **--max**: Payoff matrix maximum values, default is 100

-This means `python NashEquilibriumMatrix.py --run 33 --a 10 --b 8 --min 5 --max 22` will create 10x8 payoff matrix filled with values between 5 and 22 and runs 33 time.
+This means `python NashEquilibriumMatrix.py --run 33 --a 10 --b 8 --min 5 --max 22` will create a 10x8 payoff matrix filled with values between 5 and 22 and runs 33 time.